Dodol: Origins and regional presence

-The exact origin of dodol, kalamea or mont kalar mei is not clearly documented and there is no definitive evidence identifying where or when the confection was first developed.
-Since coconut, palm sugar and rice were long-standing dietary staples across Southeast Asia, similar sweets may have arisen independently in different regions rather than from a single point of origin.
+The exact origin of dodol, kalamea or mont kalar mei is not clearly documented, and there is no definitive evidence identifying where or when the confection was first developed.
+Since coconut, palm sugar, and rice were long-standing dietary staples across Southeast Asia, similar sweets may have arisen independently in different regions rather than from a single point of origin.

 These confections are known by various names across Southeast Asia, including dodol in maritime regions, calamay or dudol in the Philippines, dudoi, kalamea or kalamay in Thailand, mont kalar mei in Myanmar, galamai or gelamai in parts of Sumatra and jenang in Java.
 Despite differences in terminology, they share broadly similar methods of preparation, reflecting a common culinary tradition in the region.

 In the Philippines, for example, kalamay has a long history in the Visayas and Mindanao, with origins traced to pre-colonial methods of cooking and preserving glutinous rice with coconut milk and sugarcane juice.
 These techniques allowed rice harvests to be stored over longer periods while also serving ritual and communal purposes.
 Beyond the Visayas, related sweets such as dudol and dodol are also found in other regions.
-In northern Luzon, a version appears in Ilocano culinary tradition and is believed to have been introduced by Malay and Indian settlers prior to Spanish colonization.
+In northern Luzon, a version appears in Ilocano culinary tradition and is believed to have been introduced by Malay and Indian settlers before Spanish colonization.
 In parts of Mindanao and the Sulu Archipelago, dodol is widely prepared by the Maranao, Maguindanaon and Tausug, typically wrapped in mamaan leaves or colourful cellophane, and sometimes moulded into cylinders and sliced into discs, closely resembling forms seen in Indonesia and Malaysia.